Skip to content

 Debug icon

-After that you need to input parameter and storage value.
-Types of them will be hinted for your convenience: Parameter InputBox
+After that you need to input the parameter and storage values.
+Their types will be hinted for your convenience:

 After this is done, execution should start with a cursor on the first instruction in the file.